Tank Johnson: Legal troubles

 On February 8, 2007, Johnson entered a guilty plea in Cook County's Courthouse in Skokie for violating his probation.
-On February 17, 2007, Johnson's lawyer contested a Lake County Circuit Court to drop Johnson's unlicensed weapons charges.
-His attorney claimed that since Johnson is a resident of Arizona, he did not have to abide by the gun registration laws of Illinois.
-On March 15, 2007, Johnson was sentenced to 120 days in Cook County Jail and fined $2,500 for violating his probation.
+On February 17, Johnson's lawyer contested a Lake County Circuit Court to drop Johnson's unlicensed weapons charges.
+His attorney claimed that since Johnson was a resident of Arizona, he did not have to abide by the gun registration laws of Illinois.
+On March 15, Johnson was sentenced to 120 days in Cook County Jail and fined $2,500 for violating his probation.
 Johnson entered a plea of not guilty on 10 counts of possessing a weapon without the proper state-required ID.

-On April 30, 2007, Johnson pleaded guilty to a misdemeanor weapons charge as part of an arrangement with prosecutors that kept him from serving additional jail time.
+On April 30, Johnson pleaded guilty to a misdemeanor weapons charge as part of an arrangement with prosecutors that kept him from serving additional jail time.
 He was sentenced to 45 days in jail, which was served concurrently with a four-month sentence he was already serving in the Cook County Jail for violating his probation; to donate $2,500 to the Gurnee Police Department and $2,500 to the Gurnee Exchange Club's child abuse prevention program.
 While he was in jail, many of his teammates and coaches, including Brian Urlacher, Rex Grossman, and Lovie Smith visited Johnson.
-His release from jail on May 13, 2007 ended his legal problems from the December 2006 weapons incident.
-The league ultimately suspended Johnson for half of the regular season on June 4, 2007.
+His release from jail on May 13, 2007, ended his legal problems from the December 2006 weapons incident.
+The league ultimately suspended Johnson for half of the regular season on June 4.

-On June 22, 2007, Johnson was pulled over for speeding in Gilbert, Arizona.
-According to the police, he was stopped after driving forty miles per hour in a twenty-five mile per hour zone.
+On June 22, Johnson was pulled over for speeding in Gilbert, Arizona.
 He was also suspected of driving while impaired "to the slightest degree", but was released without being booked or charged.
-The Bears waived Johnson a few days after hearing the news, as general manager Jerry Angelo stated that he had no room for error left.
-The incident would prove to be the final straw in his already tense relationship with the Bears' organization.
-The Bears ultimately released Johnson on June 25, 2007.
+The Bears ultimately released Johnson on June 25.
 Almost a week after Johnson was waived, the results from a blood test conducted on Johnson when he was pulled over confirmed his blood alcohol content was under the legal limit.